hi-ogawa/unocss-preset-antd/packages/tiny-transition/README.md

 - always `remount`
 - no `Transition.Child`
-  - can workaround by setting same animation duration for all components + set `appear` for inner components
+  - can workaround by setting same animation duration for all components